oscarmarinmiro/wikiTree/README.md

 [<img src="vr_tree.jpg">](https://oscarmarinmiro.github.io/wikiTree/)

 Just an experiment to research UI/UX for tree structures in VR.

-You can read more about it here: https://medium.com/@oscarmarinmiro/https-medium-com-oscarmarinmiro-visualising-wikipedia-articles-in-xr-4b1b1164a780
+You can read more about it [here](https://medium.com/@oscarmarinmiro/https-medium-com-oscarmarinmiro-visualising-wikipedia-articles-in-xr-4b1b1164a780)

 Live demo at https://oscarmarinmiro.github.io/wikiTree/